edahelsinki/JK-kNN/README.md

 # Requirements
 To run the calculations, a working and up-to-date installation of [JKCS](https://jkcs.readthedocs.io/en/latest/) (version 2.1 or higher) is needed.
+Add the path to your installation to `config.sh`.

 For other dependencies (for plotting etc.), we recommend the [uv](https://docs.astral.sh/uv/) package manager.
 You can install the dependencies by running